 According to Allegheny County police, Rose and another passenger “bolted” from the vehicle when the driver was ordered to get out of the car.
 Rosfeld opened fire, striking the teenager, police said.
 Rose was shot on the right side of his face, his right elbow and to the right of his spine.

 “Three shots in the back.
-How you justify that?” the protesters chanted after his death.
+How you justify that?” the protesters had chanted.

-Those who knew Rose described him as a generous, promising student who volunteered regularly at a free store that provided clothes, food and other items to members of the community.
+Those who knew Antwon described him as a generous, promising student who volunteered regularly at a free store that provided clothes, food and other items to members of the community.

 Police had been searching for a light gold Chevrolet Cruze after a surveillance video showed a man roll down the Cruze’s rear passenger window and open fire with a handgun.

 Rosfeld had pulled over a light gold Cruze with its rear window broken and with two bullet holes, according to the criminal complaint.
-Rose was in the car suspected in the earlier shooting, but did not appear to be the shooter, according to the complaint against Rosfeld.
-“By all accounts, Mr. Rose never did anything in furtherance of any crimes in North Braddock,” Allegheny County District Attorney Steve Zappala said in June.
+Antwon was in the car suspected in the earlier shooting, but did not appear to be the shooter, according to the complaint.

-A witness to the shooting captured it on video.
-The woman recording the video says, “Why are they shooting at him?”
+A witness to the shooting captured it on video that was posted on Facebook.

 “All they did was run and they’re shooting at them.”